-One day on the sixth of may she goes to a beautiful garden party where a lively squire called Aurelius, ‘a servant of Venus,’ confesses his love for Dorigen.
+One day, on the sixth of May she travels to a beautiful garden party where a lively squire called Aurelius, ‘a servant of Venus,’ confesses his love for Dorigen.
 In taking pity, she tells Aurelius that she will give to him her heart, only if he can remove all the rocks that line the shoreline.
-It is a nonsensical offer, but in making it she avoids hurting Aurelius, thus likely causing him to commit suicide.
-In torment at the absurdity of the promise, Aurelius prays to Apollo, Lord Phoebus, and with a little help from his brother, Aurelius goes to Orleans to consult a scholar about how to make the rocks disappear.
+It is a nonsensical offer, but in making this bet she avoids hurting Aurelius, thus likely causing him to commit suicide.
+In torment at the absurdity of the promise, Aurelius prays to Apollo, Lord Phoebus, and with a little help from his brother, Aurelius goes to Orleans to consult a scholar about how to make the all the coastal rocks disappear.
 Upon arrival, they are immediately greeted by a wandering clerk who says hello in Latin.
 The clerk takes pity on Aurelius (again, “pity” serves a pivotal role in the story) and he digs deep into his astronomical study to create an illusion that the rocks of Brittany have been removed.
 His work is akin to “magic” and “astrology,” according to the Franklin.
-And when all the rocks appear to be removed, Aurelius goes to his love, Dorigen,
+And when all the rocks appear to be removed, Aurelius goes to his love, Dorigen.

 In the end, all the characters forgive one another: Arveragus returns from England and he forgives his wife and instructs her to fulfill her promise, but when Aurelius hears this, he forgives her oath, and the wily clerk from Orleans also forgives Dorigen for his mounting debts in exchange for the astrological trick.
 The Franklin closes his tale by asking fellow travelers which character is the most free in their opinion.
 Thus concludes “The Franklin’s Tale.”